mozilla/glean/docs/user/general-api.md

 )
 ```

-Once initialized, if `upload_enabled` is true, the Glean SDK will automatically start collecting [baseline metrics](pings/metrics.md) and sending its [pings](pings/index.md), according to their respective schedules.
+Once initialized, if `upload_enabled` is true, the Glean SDK will automatically start collecting [baseline metrics](pings/metrics.md).
 If `upload_enabled` is false, any persisted metrics, events and pings (other than `first_run_date`) are cleared, and subsequent calls to record metrics will be no-ops.

 Additional configuration is available on the `glean.Configuration` object, which can be passed into `Glean.initialize()`.